 Immediately following the pricing of this offering, the existing shareholders of Centogene AG will each become a party to a separate notarial deed of issue under Dutch law, the existing shareholders will (i) subscribe for new common shares in Centogene B.V. and (ii) agree to transfer their respective shares (both common and preferred) in Centogene AG to Centogene B.V. as a contribution in kind on the aforementioned common shares in Centogene B.V.
 The actual amount of common shares in Centogene B.V. which the holders of common shares in Centogene AG on the one hand and the holders of preferred shares in Centogene AG on the other hand may subscribe for, will be calculated pursuant to and consistent with the liquidation preference arrangement included in the Shareholders Agreement (as defined in "Certain Relationships and Related Party Transactions-Investment and Shareholders Agreement).
-Immediately thereafter, the existing shareholders of Centogene AG will effect such transfer of their respective shares (both common and preferred) in Centogene AG to Centogene B.V. will become the sole shareholder of Centogene AG.
+Immediately thereafter, the existing shareholders of Centogene AG will effect such transfer of their respective shares (both common and preferred) in Centogene AG to Centogene AG.